 Please note the express route naming conventions may change prior to implementation.
-Additionally, Express Route 7 is contingent upon grant funding expected to be awarded in May, with implementation planned for August 2025.
+Additionally, Express Route 27x is contingent upon grant fundingfunding, expected to be awarded in May, with implementation planned for August 2025 along with Metro 2x.

 Limited-stop service, where an express bus follows the same route as a local bus but stops only at designated locations, will be implemented for the Express routes.
 Discussions are also underway to extend this feature to METRO routes.
 This service enhancement improves the user experience by significantly reducing travel times.